Weatherfield: Prima Doner

 Prima Doner is the kebab shop situated on the corner of Victoria Street, which is owned by Dev Alahan (Jimmi Harkishin).

 The shop was a DIY store owned by Sally Webster (Sally Dynevor), then a Bakery owned by Diggory Compton (Eric Potts), before becoming a Kebab shop opened by Jerry Morton (Michael Starke).
 The shop focuses around the Morton family from its opening in 2007 until 2009, when Darryl Morton (Jonathan Dixon) leaves for Spain and sells it to Dev.
 Jerry, Darryl, Mel Morton (Emma Edmondson), Jodie Morton (Samantha Seager) and Teresa Bryant (Karen Henthorn) all work here between 2007 and 2009.

 When the shop is sold to Dev in 2008, Mel leaves to pursue her police career.
 Ryan Connor (Sol Heras) and Katy Armstrong (Georgia May Foote) work here in the build–up to their affair, which leads to both the breakdown of Katy's relationship with Chesney Brown (Sam Aston) and Ryan's departure.
 Chesney later begins working here when the market where he works is closed down.
 He is later given the role of manager.
 Gemma Winter (Dolly-Rose Campbell) is employed to work here in 2016.
 Cathy Matthews (Melanie Hill) started working here in 2017.

 Shuttleworth's Independent Funeral Services

-The Jamilla House (formerly Elliott and Son Master Butchers), on Victoria Street, is a butcher's shop owned by Ashley Peacock (Steven Arnold) following the death of his father, Fred Elliott (John Savident).
-Ashley dies in the 2010 tram crash and the shop lies empty until, in October 2014, it is changed by Yasmeen Nazir (Shelley King) to become a community centre.
+George Shuttleworth Independent Funeral Services (formerly The Jamilla House), on Victoria Street, is a funeral directors owned by George Shuttleworth (Tony Maudsley).

-In 2019, the community centre was used as a temporary building for the Underworld factory following the factory roof collapse.
+In 2019, in its former as Jamilla House, the community centre was used as a temporary building for the Underworld factory following the factory roof collapse.